Radiation-mediated shocks in gamma-ray bursts: spectral evolution: Results

 \subsection{Light curve}

 The observed light curve for a redshift of $z = 1$ is shown in the upper-right panel in Figure~\ref{fig:standard_case}.
-The gray dashed line shows the bolometric flux.
+The grey dashed line shows the bolometric flux.
 The blue and red solid lines shows the light-curves in the Fermi NaI ($8-1000$~keV) and Fermi BGO ($0.4-40$~MeV) band, respectively, the Fermi NaI and BGO detectors being part of Fermi Gamma-ray Burst Monitor \citep[GBM,][]{Meegan2009}.
-The energy output in the NaI and BGO bands are comparable and the bolometric flux is completely dominated by the emission within these bands (note that $F_{\rm bol} < F_{\rm NaI} + F_{\rm BGO}$ due to the overlap between the detectors).
-At peak flux, the burst reaches $\sim 5 \times 10^{-6}~$erg~s$^{-1}$~cm$^{-2}$.
+The energy output in the NaI and BGO bands were comparable and the bolometric flux was completely dominated by the emission within these bands (note that $F_{\rm bol} < F_{\rm NaI} + F_{\rm BGO}$ due to the overlap between the detectors).
+At peak flux, the burst reached $\sim 5 \times 10^{-6}~$erg~s$^{-1}$~cm$^{-2}$.
 This is about an order of magnitude higher than the median peak flux of Fermi GRBs \citep[compared to the BEST sample in][]{Poolakkil2021}.
-Thus, these parameters produces a fairly bright GRB at the current redshift of $z = 1$.
+Thus, these parameters produced a fairly bright GRB at the current redshift of $z = 1$.